OctopusDeploy/blog/blog/2017-10/octopus-v4-variable-editor.md

 title: Octopus Deploy 4.0 - Variable Editor Redesign
 description: The variable editor has been revamped for our upcoming Octopus 4.0 release.
 author: tom.peters@octopus.com
-visibility: private
+visibility: public
 metaImage: 4.0variables_metaimage.png
 bannerImage: 4.0variables_blogimage.png
+published: 2017-10-31
 tags:
  - New Releases
 ---

 ![Octopus 4.0's new variable editor rocks](4.0variables_blogimage.png)

 This post is a part of our Octopus 4.0 blog series.
 Follow it on our [blog](https://octopus.com/blog) or our [twitter](https://twitter.com/octopusdeploy) feed.

 ---